Hometown - YA Fiction - Work in Progress

 how this 4-4 team was so confident.

-Jaylen Calloway, a guy I knew but didn’t know.
-Jaylen and I were connected
+of that.
+Devin Calloway was a guy I knew but didn’t know.
+We were

-at the hip as far as the local paper was concerned.
-Had been since we were both
+connected at the hip as far as the local news was concerned, had been since we

-named all-conference our sophomore years.
-Had been since we led our respective
+were both named all-conference our sophomore years.
+Since we led our respective

 backfields.
 And when he wasn’t there he was laying out any receiver dumb enough

 to come over the middle.
-Coach Campbell didn’t have to warn us about JC.
+Coach Campbell didn’t have to warn us about DC.

 The ref went on about the toss as